 Your child’s safety and welfare is of paramount importance, overriding all other considerations.
 Schools are legally required to follow set procedures and the LA requires the Head Teacher or a Designated Senior Person (DSP) for Child Protection to report any obvious or suspected cases of child abuse, which includes non-accidental injury, severe physical neglect, emotional abuse and/or sexual abuse.

 This procedure is intended to protect children at risk.
-Our Child Protection Policy is also available from the school office on request.
-Or you can read it here.
+Our Child Protection Policy is available here on our policies page, it is also available from the school office on request.

 Anyone who works in an unsupervised capacity with children, whether paid or voluntary, will require DBS (Disclosure Barring Services) certification.